Be in the Know

-The point is this – credibility is important but there’s more to it in today’s market place than simply acquiring qualifications.
+The point is this – credentials are of course important but there’s more to credibility in today’s market place than simply acquiring qualifications.
 Developing your credibility as a personal trainer can contribute greatly to your success provided you get it right.

-The acquisition of further qualifications and securing your place on the Register of Exercise Professionals is certainly encouraged by the Fitness Industry.
+The acquisition of further qualifications, specifically those which are CIMSPA accredited, is certainly encouraged by the Fitness Industry.
 Developing your credentials in this way serves a number of purposes.
 It’s essential for getting a job, if that’s the route you choose, because employers have to know that you’re qualified to do what you do.
 It also serves to prove that you’re maintaining and updating the necessary qualifications required to deliver the service of personal training.

 All of the qualifications and the professional memberships are about your personal and professional integrity.
 In order for you to call yourself a personal trainer, and to be an effective and competent professional, there are skills and knowledge you must have and those will always require updating and developing.
 Any good personal trainer will, as a matter of course, ensure that they’re qualified and that they maintain and develop their expertise.